cocotb/cocotb/docs/source/contributing.rst

 Deprecations and Removals
 -------------------------

-Cocotb's treatment of deprecations and removal follows guidelines laid out `here <https://symfony.com/doc/current/setup/upgrade_major.html#1-make-your-code-deprecation-free>`__.
+cocotb's treatment of deprecations and removal follows guidelines laid out `here <https://symfony.com/doc/current/setup/upgrade_major.html#1-make-your-code-deprecation-free>`__.
 Deprecations serve the following purposes:

 -  Remove legacy code that has been deemed out of scope